The concept of our work

-We consider our work a process of Play-Act-Explore, which guides the participants through an experiential activity, focusing on a particular social problem, in a safe zone.
-We enter into a game together that emerges to be a performative act, through which contextual learning happens.
+We consider our work a process of Game-Theater-Exploration, which guides the participants through an experiential activity, focusing on a particular social problem and a human story, in a safe zone.
+We enter into a game together that emerges to be a performative act about humanity, through which contextual learning happens, and there is opportunity for reflection.
+Many times the form of expression is through a creative act.

 Our main activities